nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-05-08-unity-and-asp-net/index.md

 ---
+title: Unity and ASP.NET
+date: 2009-05-08
+author: MrHinsh
 id: "122"
-title: "Unity and ASP.NET"
-date: "2009-05-08"
-categories:
-  - "code-and-complexity"
-tags:
-  - "code"
-  - "codeproject"
-  - "dependency-injection"
-  - "tools"
-  - "wpf"
-coverImage: "metro-binary-vb-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "unity-and-asp-net"
+slug: unity-and-asp-net
 aliases:
 - /blog/unity-and-asp-net
+tags:
+- code
+- codeproject
+- dependency-injection
+- tools
+- wpf
+categories:
+- code-and-complexity
+coverImage: metro-binary-vb-128-link-1-1.png

 ---

 Using Dependency Injection in a website can get a little dodgy, but in my ASP.NET site use the same base code as my WPF app, I needed a little dependency injection to resolve references at runtime when the application type is known.
 Now in your ASP.NET page just like in your WPF application you need a little extra bit to get it all going.
 Finding this for WPF is easy, not so much in ASP.